New physics effects on quantum coherence in neutrino oscillations: Abstract

 \section{Abstract}

-In this work we study the effects of non-standard neutrino matter interactions on the coherence embedded in the system of oscillating neutrinos.
-The coherence parameter used in this work quantifies the inherent quantumness of the system.
-The new physics effects on the coherence parameter are incorporated in a model independent way by using the language of effective field theory.
-We then analyze these non-standard interaction effects on coherence in the context of upcoming DUNE experiment.
-The recent global analyses [JHEP {\bf 1906}, 055 (2019)] of neutrino oscillation data show that LMA-LIGHT sector of $\theta_{12}$ with normal mass ordering along with LMA-DARK sector with inverted mass ordering provide a good fit to all data.
-We find that while the first solution decreases the coherence in the system in comparison to the standard model prediction for all values of neutrino energy $E$ and $CP$ violating phase $\delta$ (except in the narrow region around $E \sim$ 2 GeV), a large enhancement in the value of coherence parameter in the entire $(E-\delta)$ plane is possible for the DARK octant of $\theta_{12}$ with inverted ordering.
-The enhancement is more protuberant in the region around $E \sim$ 4 GeV where maximum neutrino flux is expected in the DUNE experiment.
+Several measures of quantum correlations such as Leggett-Garg and Bell-type inequalities have been extensively studied in the context of neutrino oscillations.
+However these analyses are performed under the assumption of standard model (SM) interactions of neutrinos.
+In this work we study new physics effects on $l_1$-norm based measure of quantum coherence which quantifies the quantumness embedded in the system and is also intrinsically related to various measures of quantum correlations.
+Moreover, it is considered to be a resource theoretical tool which can be utilized in quantum algorithms and quantum channel discrimination.
+The new physics effects are incorporated in a model independent way by using the effective Lagrangian for the neutral current non-standard neutrino interactions (NSI).
+Bounds on the NSI parameters are extracted from a recent global analysis of oscillation experiments including COHERENT (coherent neutrino-nucleus scattering experiment) data.
+In the context of upcoming DUNE experimental setup, we find that the most favourable combination of LMA-Light sector of $\theta_{12}$ ({\it i.e.}, $\theta_{12}< 45^o$) with normal mass ordering decreases the coherence in the system in comparison to the SM prediction for all values of neutrino energy $E$ and $CP$ violating phase $\delta$ (except in the narrow region around $E \sim$ 2 GeV).
+On the other hand, a large enhancement in the value of coherence parameter in the entire $(E-\delta)$ plane is possible for the dark octant of $\theta_{12}$ ($\theta_{12}> 45^o$) with inverted ordering.
+For almost all values of $CP$ violating phase, the enhancement is more protuberant in the region around $E \sim$ 4 GeV where maximum neutrino flux is expected in the DUNE experiment.
+Therefore for the normal mass ordering, the SM interaction provides favourable conditions for quantum information tasks while the NSI favours inverted ordering scenario for such tasks.